doanvalerie/pokemini-website/docs/description.md

 Pokémon closest to them.
 When the server makes these distance calculations, it performs additional calculations to ensure that enough Pokémon have spawned around the user.
-In particular, the server will calculate if there are at least 6 existing Pokémon in a 100 meter radius of the user; if this threshold is not met, the server generates more Pokémon in the user's 100 meter radius.
+In particular, the server will calculate if there are at least 6 existing Pokémon in a 100-meter radius of the user; if this threshold is not met, the server generates more Pokémon in the user's 100-meter radius.
 If the user is within a 10-meter radius of a Pokémon, the server informs the LaunchPad that a fight can be activated.
-The "fight or flee" page is rendered on the OLED, and the user has the choice to flee from the Pokémon or fight via a turn-based attack mini-game.
+The fight-or-flee page is rendered on the OLED, and the user has the choice to flee from the Pokémon or fight via a turn-based attack mini-game.
 If the user fights the Pokémon and wins, the Pokémon is added to the user's collection.
 Both a fight and flee will result in the Pokémon being